• Invest

 Regulation

-Subject to company law but has fewer regulatory obligations
+Subject to company law, with fewer obligations

 Conclusion